VirtusLab/base-types-kt/README.md

 # base-types-kt

-Set of libraries with base types for Kotlin
+Set of libraries with base types for Kotlin.

-### Currently supported types
+The libraries are created to support domain-driven functional programming better.

+Used concepts are Railway-Oriented Programming (ROP) and Domain-Driven Design (DDD).

+### Work in progress
-- Railway-Oriented Programming with Project Reactor
+- ROP with Project Reactor
     - MonoResult
+    - ...

+- Refined data types
+    - NonEmptyText
+    - NonEmptySet
+    - NonEmptyList
+    - Digit
+    - WholeNumber
+    - NaturalNumber
+    - NonNegativeRealNumber
-    - FluxResult
+    - ...

 ### Coming in the future
 - ROP with RxJava 2
     - SingleResult
     - CompletableResult
     - ObservableResult

 - ROP with arrow-kt's IO
     - AsyncResult
-- Refined data types
-    - Digit
-    - WholeNumber
-    - ...